 Your job as a blogger is to cultivate and find your inner voice.
 You have a unique opportunity to build a tribe of listeners.
 If your goal is to relate to your audience and provide value, then you need to speak honestly and from the heart about topics that you consider yourself very good at.
 In other words, your blog NEEDS a voice.

-In the beginning you may find that you aren’t sure what you want to say.
+In the beginning, you may find that you aren’t sure what you want to say.
 So just start writing.
-Your first 10 posts might actually suck (don’t let that scare you, everyone’s do!).
+Your first ten posts might suck (don’t let that scare you, everyone’s do!).
 But that is how you learn and excel.
-Over time, practice really does make perfect!
+Over time, practice does make perfect!

-Find you voice, and you will find your audience.
+Find your voice, and you will find your audience.
 If you are blogging correctly, you will effectively create a voice for your blog that will exclude most people.
 This is a good thing!
 Because you can’t write for everyone and you shouldn’t try to.
-As a result you will create a more loyal following of people with whom you share similar interests.
+As a result, you will create a more loyal following of people with whom you share similar interests.

-I write about being a nurse mom.
-That is my niche.
-My voice is all about the nurse and mom lifestyle.
-What will you voice be?
+My voice is all about the RN and mom lifestyle.
+What will your voice be?

 Reason #2: Blogging helps you organize your thoughts on paper

-I mentioned earlier that as a beginning blogger it is quite possible that your first 10 or more blog posts might not be your best work.
+I mentioned earlier that as a beginning blogger, it is quite possible that your first ten or more blog posts might not be your best work.
 But if you keep at it, it won’t stay that way.
 You get better with practice.
 Swiftly.

 Blogging makes you a better writer and a better thinker.
-In fact, blogging makes people better conversationalists about the topics they write about.
+Blogging makes people better conversationalists about the topics they write about.